byu-cpe/ecen625/_labs/lab_vitis_hls.md

 * `update_knn`: Given the testing instance and a (new) training instance, this function maintains/updates an array of *k* minimum distances per training set.
 * `knn_vote`: Among *10&middot;k* minimum distance values, this function finds the *k* nearest neighbors and determines the final output based on the most common digit represented by these nearest neighbors.

-Note that the skeleton code takes advantage of arbitrary precision integer type `ap_uint`. \textbf{A useful reference of arbitrary precision integer data types can be found starting on p.144 and p.485 of the [user guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1399-vitis-hls.pdf).
+Note that the skeleton code takes advantage of arbitrary precision integer type `ap_uint`.
+A useful reference of arbitrary precision integer data types can be found in the [user guide](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Arbitrary-Precision-AP-Data-Types).

-How you choose to implement the algorithm may affect the resulting accuracy of your design as reported by the test bench. **We expect that your design would achieve an error of less than 10% on the provided testing set**.
+How you choose to implement the algorithm may affect the resulting accuracy of your design as reported by the test bench. **We expect that your design would achieve an accuracy of at least 89% on the provided testing set**.
 You may use the console output or the generated *out.dat* file to debug your code.

 ### Design Exploration
 The second part of the assignment is to explore the impact of the *k* value on your digit recognition design.
 Specifically, you are expected to experiment with the *k* values ranging from 1 through 5, and collect the performance and area numbers of the synthesized design for each specific *k*.
-* The actual *k* value can be provided to the Makefile (`make K=4`) and changed in *run.tcl*.
-You can run simulation and synthesis in batch with *run.tcl*.
-This script will also automatically collect important stats (i.e., accuracy, performance, and resource usage) from the Vitis HLS reports and generate a \emph{knn_result.csv} file under the result folder.
-* In this assignment, you will use a fixed 10ns clock period targeting a specific Xilinx Zynq FPGA device.
-Clock period and target device have been specified in the run Tcl script.
+A script is provided to do this automatically.

 ### Design Optimization